Tagged FlyFos TransgeneOme (fTRG)

 The new collection of lines is available to all registered VDRC users and can be ordered, as for all VDRC lines, by going to www.vdrc.at and following the ordering instructions.

-All the stocks can be found on the VDRC homepage (www.vdrc.at ) under the ‘fTRG Stocks’ icon or 'Browse the fTRG Library' and a full list of these lines can be downloaded here:'Download the fTRG Library'
+All the stocks can be found on the VDRC homepage (www.vdrc.at ) under the ‘fTRG Stocks’ icon or 'Browse the fTRG Library'.
+For further information about the fTRG lines, see here.